bramkaarga/IDN_MTRA/README.md

 # IDN_MTRA
 Multihazard Transport Risk Analysis for road transport in Indonesia

 Attempts to adopt the approach presented in Koks et al., 2019, specifically for an Indonesia context.
-Most of the codes are adopted from the paper's Github repository (https://github.com/ElcoK/gmtra).
+Some codes and functions used are adopted and adapted from the paper's Github repository (https://github.com/ElcoK/gmtra).

+Corresponding data for the Indonesia context to run the scripts can be made available upon contact with the author (bramkaarga@gmail.com).